OguzPastirmaci/vsts-dockerhub-dockercloud-azure/docs/setting-up-visual-studio-online-account-for-alternate-authentication.md

-### Set up your Visual Studio Online account for alternate authentication
+### Set up your Visual Studio Team Services account for alternate authentication

 **1.** First, we need to enable secondary credentials.
 Go to your **account home